-First Dance Lessons to Surprise on Your Big Day with a Simple yet Impressive Wedding Dance
+First Dance Lessons to Shine on Your Big Day with a Simple Yet Impressive Wedding Dance

 Wedding hymns are not the best source of first dance songs.
 And though there’s no right and wrong when it comes to choosing your first dance song, there are a few things worth considering.

-The wedding dance should, as a general rule, accommodate the song you want to dance to, so the songs should be selected first.
-Because it helps narrowing down the choice of the dance.
-You can choose your favourite first dance song or pick it up from our comprehensive first dance songs list.
+The wedding dance should, as a general rule, accommodate the song you want to dance to, so the songs ought to be selected first.
+This is because it helps narrowing down the choice of the dance.

-The following few tips will help the process of choosing your wedding song fun and exciting.
+The following few tips will help make the process of choosing your wedding dance song easy and fun.

 Choosing the length of your first dance song